Stable Voting: Introduction

-The most obvious generalization of the special property of Condorcet winners above to all winners selected by some voting method is what we call \textit{Stability for Winners}\footnote{This principle, studied in \citealt{HP2020}, is almost the same as a principle mentioned in passing by Bordes \citeyearpar{Bordes1983}: ``you cannot turn $x$ into a loser by introducing new alternatives to which $x$ does not lose in duels'' (p.~125).}: \begin{itemize} \item[$\bullet$] if a candidate $A$ would be a winner without another candidate $B$ in the election, and $A$ beats $B$ in a head-to-head majority comparison, then $A$ should still be a winner in the election with $B$ included. \end{itemize} The problem with Stability for Winners as a generalization of the special property of Condorcet winners above is that it is incompatible with the practical requirement of tiebreaking to select a \textit{single} winner.
-The reason is that there may be more than one candidate with the same claim to winning as $A$ has in the statement of Stability for Winners, i.e., there may be another $A'$ who also would have won without some candidate $B'$ in the election whom $A'$ beats head-to-head.\footnote{Although the proof is beyond the scope of this paper, we have the following impossibility theorem: there is no anonymous and neutral voting method that both satisfies Stability for Winners and selects a unique winner in any election in which there are no ties in the margins of victory in head-to-head majority comparisons (see the beginning of Section \ref{BenefitsSection}).} But this does not mean we should give up on the idea of stability.
-The fact that a candidate $A$ would have won without another candidate $B$ in the election whom $A$ beats head-to-head is a prima facie reason that $A$ should win in the election with $B$.
+The most obvious generalization of the special property of Condorcet winners above to all winners selected by some voting method is what we call \textit{Stability for Winners}\footnote{This principle, studied in \citealt{HP2020}, is almost the same as a principle mentioned in passing by Bordes \citeyearpar{Bordes1983}: ``you cannot turn $x$ into a loser by introducing new alternatives to which $x$ does not lose in duels'' (p.~125).
+Voting methods that satisfy Stability for Winners include Top Cycle (a.k.a.~GETCHA, as in \citealt{Schwartz1986}), Banks (\citealt{Banks1985}), the Uncovered Set (\citealt{Miller1980}), and Split Cycle (see \citealt{HP2020}).}: \begin{itemize} \item[$\bullet$] if a candidate $A$ would be a winner without another candidate $B$ in the election, and $A$ beats $B$ in a head-to-head majority comparison, then $A$ should still be a winner in the election with $B$ included. \end{itemize} A difficulty that arises with Stability for Winners as a generalization of the special property of Condorcet winners above is that in some cases it is incompatible with tiebreaking to select a \textit{single} winner.
+The reason is that there may be more than one candidate with the same claim to winning as $A$ has in the statement of Stability for Winners, i.e., there may be another $A'$ who also would have won without some candidate $B'$ in the election whom $A'$ beats head-to-head.\footnote{In fact, we have the following impossibility theorem (\citealt{HPZ2022}): there is no anonymous and neutral voting method that satisfies Stability for Winners and selects a unique winner in every election that is \textit{uniquely weighted} as defined in Section~\ref{BenefitsSection}.} But this does not mean we should give up on the idea of stability.
+The fact that a candidate $A$ would have won without another candidate $B$ in the election whom $A$ beats head-to-head is a prima facie reason why $A$ should win in the election with $B$.
 That reason can be undercut if---and only if, we argue---there is another candidate $A'$ who has the same kind of claim to winning; in this case, it is legitimate for a tiebreaker to choose between $A$ and $A'$ and any other candidates with the same kind of claim~to~winning.

 Thus, we propose the modified \textit{Stability for Winners with Tiebreaking}: \begin{itemize} \item[$\bullet$] if a candidate $A$ would be a winner without another candidate $B$ in the election, and $A$ beats $B$ in a head-to-head majority comparison, then $A$ should still be a winner in the election with $B$ included, unless there is another candidate $A'$ with the same kind of claim to winning, in which case a tiebreaker may choose between $A$ and $A'$ and any other candidates with the same kind of claim to winning. \end{itemize} In particular, in our view there is one situation in which there is a straightforward justification for why $A$ loses with $B$ in the election, given that $A$ wins without $B$ and that $A$ beats $B$ head-to-head: there are candidates $A'$ and $B'$ such that $A'$ wins without $B'$, $A'$ beats $B'$ head-to-head, and \textit{the margin by which $A'$ beats $B'$ is larger than the margin by which $A$ beats $B$}.